This Treasury Financial Manual (TFM) chapter provides guidance to federal entities on the overall disbursing rules.

 Note: Federal entities are encouraged to use IPP to send electronic purchase orders to suppliers, to receive electronic invoices from suppliers, and to coordinate invoice routing and approval workflow.

 Where the purchases of gasoline or other petroleum products are made under contracts that provide that the unit prices must be based on tank, wagon, barge, or service station prices on the date and at the point of delivery, show such unit prices at the date and point of delivery on the invoices or vouchers as audit information.

-When a cash discount has been offered for prompt payment, agencies should make every effort to process the invoice within the discount period, if the discount is cost effective to the government.
+When a cash discount has been offered for prompt payment, federal entities should make every effort to process the invoice within the discount period, if the discount is cost effective to the government.
 Process the invoice according to the specific terms on which the discount has been offered by the contractor or supplier.
-Agencies should take discounts only on those invoices that can be paid within the specified discount period and that are cost effective to the government.
-For effective cash management, agencies should submit the voucher covering the payment as near to the last day of the prompt payment period as possible.
+Federal entities should take discounts only on those invoices that can be paid within the specified discount period and that are cost effective to the government.
+For effective cash management, federal entities should submit the voucher covering the payment as near to the last day of the prompt payment period as possible.
 Prompt Payment Act conditions are met if a check payment is dated and mailed/deposited within the period, not received by the recipient during the period.
 They are met for ACH and Fedwire payments if the settlement date for the payment is within the prompt pay period.
 For more information go to the Prompt Payment website.